api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 ## Bid eligibility

-Auction rounds are open for everyone.
-Participants intereact with OevAuctionHouse to place a bid, which enforces minimal restrictions.
-However, Auctioneer extends these on-chain restrictions, with the following:
+Auctions are open for everyone.
+Participants interact with the OevAuctionHouse contract when placing a bid, which enforces a few restrictions.
+Apart from the on-chain restrictions, Auctioneer adds a few other ones:

 1. Ignore all bids that expired or are expiring within the next `MINIMUM_BID_EXPIRING_SECONDS` period - This ensures that the awarded bid will still be active when the transaction is submitted.
-2. Ensure the bidder has enough collateral to cover the bid amount along with extra `COLLATERAL_REQUIREMENT_BUFFER_PERCENT` percent to account for price fluctuations - This ensure that enough collateral can be reserved at award time.
+2. Ensure the bidder has enough collateral to cover the bid amount along with extra `COLLATERAL_REQUIREMENT_BUFFER_PERCENT` percent to account for price fluctuations - This ensures that enough collateral can be reserved at award time.
-3. Ensure the bidder has no active withdrawal - Prevents withdrawing the deposit before award.
+3. Ensure the bidder has no active withdrawal - Prevents withdrawing the deposit just before awarding the bid.

 Auctioneer checks the collateral and withdrawals by fetching this information from the OevAuctionHouse contract.
-In a rare case when Auctioneer fails to fetch eligibility for a bidder it will abort awarding the current auction round.
+In a rare case when Auctioneer fails to fetch eligibility for a bidder it will abort awarding the current auction.

 ::: info